yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 If it could not boot from the USB device it will boot normally from the file system found on the flash as fallback.

+Note that it is safest to leave the 'pivot_root' procedure as an ordinary script file, not part of the code automatically run on startup, at least until you are certain that it is operating as desired.
+This allows you to recover from any problems created by this script by simply rebooting the router without it.

+== Installing and using IPKG packages in mount point other than root == The [[Optware]] packages already make use of a similar concept, by which ipkg-opt uses a config file (/opt/etc/ipkg.conf) that points / to /opt in order to force the packages to install there.
+The settings to control where new packages are installed are defined by single-line entries in /etc/ipkg.conf with the original default being 'root / '.
+If you have external flash or hard drive, you may want to install packages there and add the corresponding directories to $PATH in /etc/profile.

-== Installing and using IPKG packages in mount point other than root == /!\ '''NOTE:''' This is not tested.
+/!\ '''NOTE:''' This is not tested.
 Please report if it's working for you.

 -Works for me (MikkoKorkalo)